 For many the online networking site Pinterest serves as a fun way to get ideas for decorating for a birthday or sewing a quilt out of old T-shirts.
 Not that many of the tips on Pinterest aren’t functional, but a good majority emphasize the fun factor.
-What you might be surprised to find out is that Pinterest is actually a great site to find household tips and tricks, especially these plumbing and heating knowledge nuggets.
+What you might be surprised to find out is that Pinterest is actually a great site to find household tips and tricks, especially these plumbing and HVAC tips.

 Clean Out Your Disposal